Counterprogramming (television): Professional wrestling

-As Raw only aired live on occasion at the time, WCW commentators occasionally discussed Raw spoilers on-air as a ploy to keep viewers from tuning away.
-This tactic infamously backfired during the January 4, 1999 episode of Nitro, when a spoiler that Mick Foley (who previously performed for WCW as Cactus Jack, and was performing in the WWF as Mankind) would win the WWF Championship had the opposite effect, causing Nitro to lose around 600,000 viewers to the final hour of Raw.
-The Nitro main event (featuring Hulk Hogan defeating Kevin Nash for the WCW World Heavyweight Championship) was also marred by its unusual build-up and controversial finish—dubbed the "Fingerpoke of Doom".
-The episode's events were retrospectively considered to be one of several missteps that led towards WCW's eventual demise, and the sale of its assets to WWF.
+As Raw only aired live on occasion at the time, WCW commentators occasionally discussed Raw spoilers on-air as a ploy to discourage viewers from tuning away.
+This tactic infamously backfired during the January 4, 1999, episode of Nitro, when a spoiler that Mick Foley (who previously performed for WCW as Cactus Jack, and was performing in the WWF as Mankind) would win the WWF Championship had the opposite effect, causing Nitro to lose around 600,000 viewers to the final hour of Raw.
+The Nitro main event (featuring Hulk Hogan defeating Kevin Nash for the WCW World Heavyweight Championship) was also marred by its unusual build-up and controversial finish, dubbed the "Fingerpoke of Doom".
+The episode's events were retrospectively considered to be one of several missteps that led towards WCW's dissolution, and the sale of its assets to WWF.

 For eight weeks beginning January 4, 2010, competing promotion TNA briefly moved its weekly program Impact! on Spike to Monday nights, airing directly against Raw.
+The move was also bolstered by TNA's hiring of Hulk Hogan and Eric Bischoff, who had both been with WCW at its peak.
 In response, WWE staged the return of Bret Hart, his first WWE appearance in over 12 years.
-TNA lost two thirds of its audience during this time, before TNA moved back to Thursday, with president Dixie Carter saying: “Our fans made it clear that they preferred the Thursday night time period.
+TNA lost two thirds of its audience during this time, before TNA returned to Thursday, with president Dixie Carter saying: "Our fans made it clear that they preferred the Thursday night time period.
 By moving to Thursdays, this is a win/win opportunity for both TNA and the fans.
-We are looking forward to delivering what the fans are asking for.”
+We are looking forward to delivering what the fans are asking for."

-A renewed wrestling rivalry between TNT and USA dubbed the "Wednesday Night Wars" emerged in 2019, between WWE and the new promotion All Elite Wrestling (AEW)—which has been seen as the first major promotion since WCW to compete financially with WWE.
+A renewed wrestling rivalry between TNT and USA dubbed the "Wednesday Night Wars" emerged in 2019, between WWE and the new promotion All Elite Wrestling (AEW), which has been seen as the first major promotion since WCW to compete financially with WWE.
 TNT began to air AEW's first weekly program, Dynamite, on Wednesday nights beginning on October 2, 2019.
-On August 2, WWE announced that it would expand WWE NXT—a popular WWE Network program that focuses on a developmental brand of the same name—to a two-hour format on USA Network beginning the same night; the expansion soft-launched on September 18 with only the first hour airing on USA, to accommodate the final episodes of Suits' final season.
+On August 2, WWE announced that it would expand WWE NXT (a WWE Network program that focuses on a developmental brand of the same name) to a two-hour format on USA Network beginning the same night; the expansion soft-launched on September 18 with only the first hour airing on USA, to accommodate the final episodes of Suits final season.
 The decision was seen as a move to counterprogram the upstart AEW, and also came alongside USA losing WWE's second flagship program SmackDown to Fox the same month.
 Both AEW and NXT held two-week events on their July 1 and 8, 2020 episodes, with AEW holding Fyter Fest (which had originally been planned as a PPV), and NXT holding The Great American Bash (a former pay-per-view brand originating from WCW).
-After regularly losing in the ratings to Dynamite, WWE moved NXT to Tuesday nights beginning on April 13, 2021.